cole-ruehle/emergencybackup/README.md

-# TrailLink - LLM-Powered Hiking Route Planning
+# TrailLink - LLM-Powered Hiking Route Planning with Social Discovery

+**Version 2.0.0** - Now with Authentication, Live Hiking, and Social Features!

 A Vue.js application that uses Google Maps API and an LLM backend to plan transit-accessible hiking routes for urban hikers.
-The app combines public transportation with hiking trails to create accessible outdoor experiences.
+The app combines public transportation with hiking trails to create accessible outdoor experiences, with **live location sharing and nearby hiker discovery**.

 ## 🎯 Overview